The standard summer slowdown in online gambling revenue has continued for most states, but not Michigan.

 Despite summer typically being the worst season for online gambling, the industry hit an important milestone.
 All-time, all-state aggregate revenue has just gone over $20 billion.

 It’s taken almost nine years since the first legal online casinos appeared to hit that mark.
 The next $20 billion won’t take nearly so long, however.
 The big three states (NJ, PA and MI) easily cleared $1 billion each last year.
 With the help of the smaller states, the US total should be in the vicinity of $5 billion in 2022.
-So, it will probably take more like four years to double the all-time total, and less if other big states like Illinois or even New York join the club.
+So, it will probably take more like four years to double the all-time total, and less if other potentially big markets like New York or Illinois online casinos ever join the club.

 Michigan Takes the Number Two Spot